haihala/haihala.github.io/src/lib/posts/wag-pre-polish-update.md

 mapping between the left and right sides.
 I have Blender set up to compress the bone hierarchy on export, so the hierarchy in blender does not match the one in game.
 I think it didn't fit in some Bevy bone limit without this, this may no longer be the case.
-The way I dealt with this was to first use an online gltf viewer to look at the exported .glb file.
+The way I dealt with this was to first use an online glTF viewer to look at the exported .glb file.
 I then took note of all of the side specific bones within the viewer and re-created pairs of the UUIDs for each pair that needs to get flipped using the same mechanism Bevy uses.
 My descend to